 Health insurance in Germany must be actively contracted by the individual.
 There is no single-payer, universal German health insurance provider.

 There are over 100 public health insurance providers and even more private insurance providers.

 This is why it can be so confusing!

 What Will Public Insurance Cover Me For?

-There are many gesetzliche Krankenkassen, each one with their own nuances and opt-ins and specific advantages or disadvantages depending on what an individual is specifically looking for.
+Each Krankenkasse has its own nuances and opt-ins and specific advantages or disadvantages, depending on what an individual is specifically looking for.

-German law stipulates that they all must cover statutory healthcare requirements such as inpatient and outpatient care, treatment for chronic diseases and pre-existing conditions.
+German law stipulates that they all must cover statutory health insurance requirements, such as inpatient and outpatient care, treatment for chronic diseases and pre-existing conditions.